leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 What is this layer?
 This layer will include low tech restoration structures and other structures that are structurally forcing flows, such as LWD, boulders, PALS, BDAs, etc.

 #### Lines of Evidence:

+Structurally forced flows

+Some sort of geomorphic modification

 #### Images: